goanna247/Suntest/README.txt

 - Connected probe name and address not saved between activities - now semi works however does not immediately re-connect.
 - The orientation page sometimes doesnt display clicked on result.
 - Fixing stack overflow error in the viewMeasurement page which makes the first measurement display incorrect data
+    - line 2424 in BleService seems to be the problem, returns the value 283 consistently while it should be returning the record number
 - sometimes when requesting a bore shot it returns null -> maybe need to up the timer?
 - fill in all data on sensor activity page
+- need to double check full functionality for the small probes (which return a core shot instead of a bore shot)
+- Survey details set on the main page dont save

 LATER PROBLEMS:
 - Resume previous survey option